hzi-bifo/PatchDetection/Software/README.md

 1. **Install Docker**, if it is not already installed on your machine.
 Docker is available under [DockerStore (Community Edition)](https://store.docker.com/search?type=edition&offering=community "Docker Store") (the free community edition is sufficient).
 Please follow the instructions on the respective download page.

 ### 2) Input Data
 1. **Create a folder  called *patchdetection*,** or, if you've run the pipeline before, you can re-use the old *patchdetection*-folder.
 It does not matter where this folder is located on your machine, but it must be named *patchdetection*.
+Ideally, you can put in your home folder.
 The docker container will mount this folder to access the data that is located in there.
 2. **Copy a folder named *[PREFIX]* that contains the files to be analyzed into the *patchdetection* folder.** The files in the *[PREFIX]*-folder must be named *[PREFIX]_cds.fa* and *[PREFIX]_aa.fa, where *[PREFIX]* can be any character sequence.
 The prefix must be the same!
+This does not apply to the pdb file.

 > Please note that sequences without a full date (formatted as either yyyy-mm-dd or yyyy/mm/dd) will be ignored by the pipeline.
 > Identifiers in the cds-file must match the identifiers for the respective aa-sequence in the aa-file.
-> For a reference file of how *[PREFIX]_cds.fa* should look like, please refer to [this folder](https://github.com/hzi-bifo/SDplots/blob/master/Software/Testdata/HA_cds.fa "HA_cds.fa").
+> For reference data, please refer to [this folder](https://github.com/hzi-bifo/PatchDetection/tree/master/Software/Testdata/  "HA").

 ### 3) Running the Pipeline
 1. You need to **share the folder** that contains the *patchdetection*-folder in the Docker Settings (see [File Sharing](https://docs.docker.com/docker-for-mac/#file-sharing "Docker for Mac")).
 It's sufficient if you do this once the first time you use the pipeline.
 2. To run the PatchDetection pipeline, **open a command-line terminal and insert**:

-		$sudo docker run -v [Complete/path/to/your/local/folder/]patchdetection:/app/patchdetection tklingenbifolab/patchdetection:beta -i [PREFIX] -p [PDB FILE] [OTHER OPTIONS (see CMD Config below)]
+> $docker run -v [Complete/path/to/your/local/folder/]patchdetection:/app/patchdetection tklingenbifolab/patchdetection:beta -i [PREFIX] -p [PDB FILE] [OTHER OPTIONS]

 3. To **customize your pipeline-deployment**, you can append the following to the run-command:
->

-	-d, --d   : delta radius
-	-c, --c   : name of the chain, default is chain A
+>	-i, --i   	: provide name of InOutFolder (mandatory)
-	-p, --p   : name of the pdb file, mandatory
+	-p, --p   	: provide name of pdb File (mandatory)
-	-i, --i   : name of the input folder, mandatory
+	-d, --d		: provide delta (optional)
+	-c, --c   		: provide chain (optional)
-	-s, --s   : start Subsampling, default is false
+	-s, --s 		 : starts subsampling (optional)
-	-h, --h   : show help (shows this list)
+	-h, --h 		: help

-4. **Example**
+3. **Example**

-Say the input folder [(example can be downloaded here)](https://github.com/hzi-bifo/SDplots/blob/master/Software/Testdata/HA_cds.fa "HA_cds.fa") is located in */home/johndoe/patchdetection/HA_test*, the radius is 7 angstrom and the pdb file is named 3hmg.pdb.
-You would then run
+Say the input folder [(example can be downloaded here)](https://github.com/hzi-bifo/PatchDetection/tree/master/Software/Testdata/  "HA") is located in */home/johndoe/patchdetection/*, the pdb file is named protein.pdb and subsampling is on.
+You would then run:

- 	$docker run -v /Users/johndoe/Documents/patchdetection:/app/patchdetection tklingenbifolab/pdpipeline:beta -i HA_test -p 3hmg.pdb
+> $ docker run -v /home/johndoe/patchdetection:/app/patchdetection tklingenbifolab/patchdetection:beta -i HA -p protein.pdb -s

 5. **Stopping the Pipeline**